Croatia: Boating & electric bike cycling the Dalmatian coast

 ■ The island of Vis, situated far out at sea

 ■ Photographic workshops on camera handling, architecture, portraits, lighting, seascapes & aerial using drones

 ■ Split with its abundance of Roman architecture particularly the Diocletian Palace

-■ Capturing the action – swimming, cycling, snorkelling, diving & watersports
+■ Capturing the action – swimming, cycling, snorkelling, diving, watersports & aerial photography

-■ Complete understanding of your DLSR, compact or film camera functions
+■ Complete understanding of your DLSR, mirrorless, compact, smartphone & drone camera functions

 ■ Composition, light, viewpoint, angles, lens perspective.
-Shots of the street scenes
+Street photography

 ■ Aperture, shutter speed, depth of field, ISO setting, white balance, exposure compensation